Tail-behavior roadmap for sharp restart: Abstract

 \section{Abstract}

 Many tasks are accomplished via random processes.
 The completion time of such a task can be profoundly affected by restart: the occasional resetting of the task’s underlying random process.
 Consequently, determining when restart will impede or expedite task completion is a subject of major importance.
 In recent years researchers explored this subject extensively, with main focus set on average behavior, i.e. on mean completion times.
-The mean approach establishes the centrality of sharp restart: resetting with deterministic (fixed) timers.
-A significant drawback of the mean approach is that it provides no insight regarding tail behavior, i.e. the occurrence likelihood of extreme completion times.
-Addressing sharp restart, and shifting the focus from means to extremes, this paper presents a comprehensive tail-behavior analysis of completion times.
-Employing the notion of hazard rates, the analysis yields a set of general results that determine – from a tail-behavior perspective – when sharp restart will impede or expedite task completion.
-The results, which are formulated by explicit hazard-rate criteria, are highly applicable.
+On the one hand, the mean approach asserts the centrality of ``sharp restart'' -- resetting with deterministic (fixed) timers.
+On the other hand, a significant drawback of the mean approach is that it provides no insight regarding tail behavior, i.e. the occurrence likelihood of extreme completion times.
+Addressing sharp restart, and shifting the focus from means to extremes, this paper establishes a comprehensive tail-behavior analysis of completion times.
+Employing the reliability-engineering notion of hazard rate, the analysis yields a set of universal results that determine -- from a tail-behavior perspective -- when sharp restart will impede or expedite task completion.
+The universal results are formulated in terms of explicit and highly applicable hazard-rate criteria.
+With the novel results at hand, a universal average-\&-tail classification manual for sharp restart is devised.
+The manual specifies general scenarios in which -- rather counter-intuitively -- sharp restart has an opposite effect on average behavior and on tail behavior: decreasing mean completion times while dramatically increasing the likelihood of extreme completion times; and, conversely, increasing mean completion times while dramatically decreasing the likelihood of extreme completion times.